iO-Academy/23-mar-icantbelieveicanbookanappointment-be/README.md

   * **Code:** 400 <br />
     **Content:** ```
     {
-        "message": "This patient does n0t exist",
+        "message": "This patient does not exist",
         "data": 0
     }```